Housing and Residential Life

 Account balances and transactions can be securely viewed on your myWSU account.

-For the current payment schedule, please review the Single Student Apartments Rental Rates.
+For the current payment schedule, please review the Single Student Apartments Monthly Rates.

 - Portable space heaters are not permitted.